 Hypertrichosis; Hirsutism; Hair - excessive (women); Excessive hair in women; Hair - women - excessive or unwanted

 Camacho-Martinez FM.
 Hypertrichosis and hirsuitism.
 In: Bolognia JL, Jorizzo JL, Schaffer JV, et al, eds.
 Dermatology.
 3rd ed.
 Philadelphia, Pa: Mosby Elsevier; 2012:chap 70.

 Bulun SE.
 Physiology and pathology of the female reproductive axis.
 In: Kronenberg HM, Melmed S, Polonsky KS, Larsen PR, eds.
 Williams Textbook of Endocrinology.
 12th ed.
 Philadelphia, Pa: Saunders Elsevier; 2011:chap 17.

 Habif TP.
 Hair diseases.
 In: Habif TP, ed.
 Clinical Dermatology.
 5th ed.
 St. Louis, Mo: Mosby Elsevier; 2009:chap 24.

-Updated by: Linda J. Vorvick, MD, Medical Director, MEDEX Northwest Division of Physician Assistant Studies, University of Washington, School of Medicine., Susan Storck, MD, FACOG, Chief, Eastside Department of Obstetrics and Gynecology, Group Health Cooperative of Puget Sound, Bellevue, Washington; Clinical Teaching Faculty, Department of Obstetrics and Gynecology, University of Washington School of Medicine.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Updated by: Susan Storck, MD, FACOG, Chief, Eastside Department of Obstetrics and Gynecology, Group Health Cooperative of Puget Sound, Bellevue, Washington; Clinical Teaching Faculty, Department of Obstetrics and Gynecology, University of Washington School of Medicine.
+Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
+Editorial team.